JC5671/Commission-Work-Accounting-Application/README.md

 - **DELETE**

-	Similar to `UPDATE`, `DELETE` uses the id that is kept hidden in the table cell to delete that entry from the database.
+	Similar to `UPDATE`, `DELETE` uses the ID that is kept hidden in the table cell to delete that entry from the database.
 The difference is that `DELETE` can delete multiple entries.
-The sql query looks like this depending on how many items to delete:
+The SQL query looks like this, depending on how many items to delete:

 	```sql
 	DELETE FROM jobs WHERE id IN (%s, %s, %s)